kipply/blog/blog/content/endorsed/jits_intro.md

 ### So What is a JIT?
 Take Two.

-Julia is actually the jittiest JIT I'll discuss, but not the most interesting as a JIT.
-It compiles code right before the code needs to be used -- just in time.
-Most JITs however (Pypy, Java, JS Engines), are not at all about compiling code just-in-time, but compiling _optimal code_ at an optimal time.
+Julia is actually the jittiest JIT in the original sense of the term, which was for production lines.
+As a JIT, it is the least interesting type and not canonically JIT compiled in the compilers sense!
+It compiles code right before the code needs to be used -- "just in time".
+Most JITs however (Pypy, Java, JS Engines), are not at all about compiling code just-in-time, but compiling _optimal_ code at an _optimal_ time.
 In some cases that time is never.
 In other cases, compilation occurs more than once.
 In many cases where code is compiled, it doesn't occur until after the source code has been executed numerous times, and the JIT will stay in an interpreter as the overhead to compilation is too high to be valuable.

 ![](../img/jits/jitbrr.jpg)